 Wild Fire is the eighth and final book in Ann Cleeves’ hugely popular Shetland series which has been adapted into the BBC One television series starring Douglas Henshall.
-We talked to Ann about what it was like seeing her stories come to life on screen, how she developed the series and why she felt the time was right for the final Shetland installment.
+Watch the trailer for series five below.
+We talked to Ann about what it was like seeing her stories come to life on screen, how she developed the series and why she felt the time was right for the final Shetland instalment.

 Why did you decide to set the series in the Shetland Isles, and what do you think is the appeal of crime stories set in close-knit communities?